Why take the GED?

 - You must be 18 years of age or older or within 60 days of your 18th birthday (regardless of school enrollment status).

-Important note: If you pass the GED test at age 17 you will not receive the equivalency certificate until your 18th birthday; a letter of intent is issued and states that the certificate is being held pending the examinee's 18th birthday.
+Important note: If you pass the GED test at 17 years of age, you will not receive your California High School Equivalency Certificate until you are 18 years of age.
+A letter of intent is available upon request via e-mail at email@example.com, stating that your certificate is being held pending until your 18th birthday.

 When are test results available?

 Test results for Mathematical Reasoning, Science, and Social Studies will usually be available within 24 hours of testing.
 It can take up to 2 business days for Reasoning Through Language Arts results to be available.
 You will receive an email when your scores are ready for viewing on MyGED.

 If you have passed the GED test and need to order your transcript:

 If GED Testing Services does not have your GED test results, please contact the California Department of Education by phone at 916-445-9483 or by e-mail at GEDoffice@cde.ca.gov.

 The Educational Testing Service (ETS) - GED Records Center handles all requests for duplicate records in California:

 P.O.
 Box 4005

 Frequently Ask Questions, California Policy:

 The Santa Rosa Campus Assessment and GED Center will not offer GED Testing during the months of June and July.
 We will resume our regular GED Testing schedule in August 2018.
 If you need to take your GED test during these months, the Petaluma Assessment and GED Center will be offering GED testing during the months of June and July.